 Nothing to report yet, other than the department's Undergraduate Curriculum Committee and Graduate Activities Committee continue looking at ways to develop a diverse and impactful experiential learning program for both undergraduate and graduate students.
-However, the need to transition many of the department's courses to hybrid or fully online as a result of COVID has reduced the amount of time that could be spent on this recommendation.
+However, the need to transition many of the department's courses to hybrid or fully online because of COVID-19 has reduced the amount of time that could be spent on this recommendation.